 This lobbying capacity of UNDP showed its limits when it required real commitment beyond the actual project activities; this was most significant for the MoA and Agricultural Research that did not empower themselves through the project results (e.g. using outcome 1 to build up a case for further enhancing/ protecting local variety agrobiodiversity.

-This limiting factor is evidence that enhancing Government’s capacity to empower itself with new concepts require also political will and is therefore out of scope of UNDP.

-Quality of implementing agency (UNDP) execution RATING: satisfactory (HS)
+Quality of implementing agency (UNDP) execution RATING: Highly Satisfactory (HS)

 Overall quality of implementation / Execution RATING: Satisfactory (S)